 - Regular activities that are time consuming and involve some type of manual data entry

 The solution was to automate not just the emailing of invoices, but also the checking process.
 Instead of order status going directly from “Shipped” to “Invoiced”, an additional status “MissingFields” was inserted in between these.
-Now, as soon as an order was marked as “Shipped”, an automated process checks the order to ensure that the shipping charge and tracking number fields are populated, and if not, it flips the status to “MissingFields”.
-The controller has a screen showing just these orders, and he can insert the missing data and manually flip the status to “Shipped” just for those orders missing one or both of those items – typically fewer than 5% of the orders on a daily basis.
+Now, as soon as an order is marked as “Shipped”, an automated process checks the order to ensure that the shipping charge and tracking number fields are populated, and if not, it flips the status to “MissingFields”.
+The controller has a screen showing just these orders with the missing information, and he can insert the missing data and manually flip the status to “Shipped” for just one or both of those items – typically fewer than 5% of the orders on a daily basis.
 So now, over 95% of the orders shipped result in automatic invoicing with no stops or human intervention.